chenyk1990/research-group-brhh2o/content/_index.md

       text: |
         <br>

-        The **AI4GEO** is a research initiative for solving challenging geoscience problems using AI-backed data analysis, including but not limited to earthquake monitoring, seismic interpretation, enhanced seismic imaging, physics-driven geological modeling, multi-source data fusion, digital rock physics, and reservoir characterization.
+        **AI4GEO** is a research initiative for solving challenging geoscience problems using AI-backed data analysis, including but not limited to earthquake monitoring, seismic interpretation, enhanced seismic imaging, physics-driven geological modeling, multi-source data fusion, digital rock physics, and reservoir characterization.
 AI4GEO's ultimate goal is to develop cutting-edge techniques and unprecedented solutions for revolutionizing next-generation geoscientific research and problem-solving via big data analysis and AI.

   - block: collection
     content: